BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

-# 19.2: Paying a Invoice
+# 19.2: Paying an Invoice

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.